 1. Fly to Doha in Business with Virgin Australia and Qatar Airways from 89,500 pts

-Virgin Australia is launching new long-haul international flights to Doha (operated by Qatar Airways) from June 2025.
-New Economy and Business reward seats are now available – and for the initial launch phase, Virgin Australia is promising ‘more than triple the number of (reward) seats’ on the flights from June to September 2025.
+Virgin Australia has operated long-haul international flights to Doha (operated by Qatar Airways) since June 2025.
+Economy and Business reward seats are available.

 Economy rewards are also available from 42,000 pts (Perth) and 56,000 pts (Sydney and Brisbane), all plus fees and taxes.
 For Perth readers, 150,000 Velocity Points is enough for a mixed-class return trip.
 We suggest flying to Doha in Economy and flying back in Business to experience Qatar Airways’ excellent lounges in Doha.